FRCTeam1967/FRCTeam1967/README.md

 ### Installing Java SE

 1. Go to [this](http://www.oracle.com/technetwork/java/javase/downloads/index.html) website
-2. Under the SDK section, click install
+2. Under the JDK section, click install
-    * This should take you to a page called Java SE Development Kit 9 Downloads
+    * This should take you to a page called Java SE Development Kit 10 Downloads
 3. Accept the License Agreement, and then download it for Mac or Windows, depending on your device
 4. Follow the instructions for installation when prompted